 Directory

 The Directory connector is a sunset connector documented here for historical reference.
-It only works with an agent worker and can not be used with a Foundry worker.
+It only works with an agent worker and cannot be used with a Foundry worker.

 We recommend always using alternative file-sharing connectors when available, like SFTP, SMB, or FTP.
 If the files can only be accessed via the host itself, we recommend using external transforms with a REST API source instead of a Directory source.